thespation/lista-compras-android/README_EN.md

 ## 📄 License

 This project is for personal use.
-Feel free to use it as a reference or as a base for your own projects.
+Feel free to use it as a reference or base for your own projects.